balajisivaraman/balajisivaraman-dot-com/content/post/services-based-architecture-a-viable-alternative-to-microservices/index.md

 times.
 A quick search of the Internet tells us as much.
 (A random search yielded me [this](https://stackoverflow.com/questions/8819042/database-synchronization-between-a-new-greenfield-project-database-and-old-proje)
-SO question, of which the top answer provides many solutions also.)
+SO question, of which the top answer provides many solutions too.)

 It is not that there aren't solutions to this particular problem.
 On the contrary, there are many.
 It is simply that most of them can be